 In these instances, you would be able to present your license to the Montgomery Magisterial District Court within 15 days to have the charges dismissed.
 If you cannot present the license, you would need to prove in another way that it was still valid when you were stopped.

-Other Consequences of Driving Without Your License
+Other Consequences of Driving Without Your License in Montgomery County

 Being convicted of a traffic crime is no small matter.
 You may just want to pay the fine and forget the whole thing ever happened.
 However, in addition to facing fines, you could also deal with: